Does Miralax Work for Impacted stool? Gastroenterologist explains.

 What you need to know.

 Miralax works for fecal impaction only after the dis-impaction using mineral oil enema or manual impaction.
-Using MiraLax before removing the impacted stool mass might not work and may cause worsening of the condition.
+Using MiraLax before removing the impacted stool mass might not work and may cause a worsening of the condition.

 However, vomiting, severe abdominal distension, and abdominal colics can complicate the early use of MiraLax in severe cases of impaction (with a large hard stool mass in the rectum).